 - Pain, numbness and tingling through the legs and feet

 A disc protrusion can be somewhat difficult to diagnose, so when you go to your physician, he or she likely will request an MRI or CT scan to get a clearer picture of where your pain is originating from.
-Once diagnosed, a lumbar disc protrusion often can be treated successfully with physical therapy, the application of ice, and other pain management techniques.
+Once diagnosed, a lumbar disc protrusion often can be treated successfully with physical therapy, the application of ice and other conservative pain management techniques.